 Autocode Survey Responses with a Dictionary

-In the “Categorize Survey Answers” window, you can automatically code the responses to open-ended questions using a dictionary.
-This feature is especially helpful if you are analyzing a lot of data or repeatedly ask the same questions that should be coded using the same category system.
+The "Categorize Survey Answers" window lets you automatically code responses to open-ended questions using a predefined dictionary.
+This tool is particularly useful when you're dealing with a large amount of data or when you consistently ask the same questions that need to be coded using the same category system.

-To autocode responses with a dictionary, start the Analysis > Categorize Survey Responses feature and drag a code containing the answers to a question from the “Code System” window into the dialog box that appears.
+To autocode responses using a dictionary, go to Analysis > Categorize Survey Responses.
+In the dialog box, drag a code that contains the answers to a question from the "Code System" window.

 Choose a code containing coded survey question responses